inlets/inlets-pro/docs/ingress-tutorial.md

 ## Try something else

-Using k3sup you can now install OpenFaaS or a Docker Registry with a couple of commands, and since you have Nginx and cert-manager in place, this will only take a few moments.
+Using arkade you can now install OpenFaaS or a Docker Registry with a couple of commands, and since you have Nginx and cert-manager in place, this will only take a few moments.

 ### OpenFaaS with TLS